xerial/sbt-pack/README.md

       )
     // To publish tar.gz, zip archives to the repository, add the following line
     // ++ publishPackArchive
-    // If you need to publish tar.gz (publishArchiveTgz) only, use publishPackArchive(xxx) instead
+    // Publish tar.gz archive.
+To publish another type of archive, use publishPackArchive(xxx) instead
     // ++ publishPackArchiveTgz
   )
 }